gchq/stroom-docs/HOWTOs/ReferenceFeeds/UseSimpleReferenceFeedHowTo.md

 <xsl:variable name="sipaddr" select="stroom:lookup('FQDN_TO_IP',  data[@name = 'vserver']/@value, $formattedDate, true())"  />
 ```

-## Modifying an Event feed to use a Reference Feed
+## 3. Modifying an Event Feed to use a Reference Feed

 We will now modify an Event feed to have it lookup our `GeoHost-V1.0-REFERENCE` reference maps to add additional information to the event.
 The feed for this exercise is the `Apache-SSL-BlackBox-V2.0-EVENTS` event feed which processes Apache HTTPD SSL logs which make use of a variation on the BlackBox log format.
 We will step through a Raw Event stream and modify the translation directly.
 This way, we see the changes directly.